-How many dog treats can I give my dog a day is a question we’re frequently asked.
+How many dog treats can I give my dog a day is a question I’m frequently asked.
 So, just how many dog treats can a dog have a day?

 The 10% rule of thumb

 To answer that question is a bit like answering the question, how long is a piece of string.
 There is no finite answer.
-There is however a general rule of thumb that all dog parents should be aware of.
+There is however a general rule of thumb that you should be aware of.
 That is that your dog’s treats should make up no more than 10% of its daily diet.

 A treat is a treat, not a meal